Do you struggle with double-pointed needles (DPNs)? You can knit just about anything and in almost any way with circular needles

 Why I Prefer 2 Circular Needles and the Magic Loop Method

 For me, knitting with two circular needles or one via Magic Loop eliminates these problems.
 For two circular needles, you need only a reasonable amount of length (over 24 inches per circular should be enough for most projects).
 For Magic Loop, you need just one needle that is at least 40 inches long.

-And with both 2 circulars and Magic Loop, you will not ever have to switch to DPNs, even if you’re decreasing.
+And with both 2 circulars and Magic Loop, you’ll never need to switch to DPNs, even when you’re decreasing.
 You’ll find that miniscule numbers of stitches can in fact be knitted with these methods.

 (However, if you are knitting an I-cord, you’ll find it much easier to use two DPNs.
-You will soon grow very weary of sliding your I-cord in progress from one end of a long circular needle to another.
-Don’t ask me how I know this.)
+You will soon grow very weary of sliding your I-cord in progress from one end of a circular needle to another.
+Guess how I know this.)

 So ultimately, circular needles can be used for any kind of knitting you want.
 You can get comfortable with them by using them for flat knitting, and then move toward circular knitting.